-The rationale behind the principal purpose test (PPT) lies in denying the benefit of a double tax treaty to a taxpayer if such benefit was one of the main motivations to enter into an arrangement.
-Luxembourg opted for the discretionary relief clause providing taxpayers the ability to request the LTA grant a treaty benefit if such benefit would have been granted to the taxpayer in the absence of the concerned arrangement.
+The rationale behind the principal purpose test (PPT) lies in denying the benefit of a double tax treaty to a taxpayer if such a benefit was one of the main motivations for entering into an arrangement.
+Luxembourg opted for the discretionary relief clause enabling taxpayers to request the LTA to grant a treaty benefit if such a benefit would have been granted to the taxpayer in the absence of the concerned arrangement.

 The denial of a treaty benefit on the grounds of the PPT should be analysed by the LTA on a case-by-case basis.
-It should be noted that the PPT applies in parallel to the GAAR and, hence, adds an additional layer of complexity with regard to the application of anti-abuse rules.
+It should be noted that the PPT applies in parallel to the GAAR and therefore adds an additional layer of complexity with regard to the application of anti-abuse rules.

 It is expected that the interpretation of the PPT will trigger additional litigation matters in Luxembourg.

 Luxembourg embedded the arm’s length principle, deriving from Article 9 of the OECD Model Convention, in Articles 56 and 56 bis of the LITL.
 Moreover, the mentioned articles reflect the spirit set out in BEPS Actions 8–10, such as the concept of comparability analysis and a general anti-abuse rule that allows the LTA to disregard a transaction that has been made without any valid commercial or business justification.